Republic Square (Belgrade): World War II and later

 Most of the buildings were destroyed during the German bombing on 6 April 1941.
 In the summer of 1942 a failed assassination on Dušan Letica by a group of six Yugoslav Partisans happened here.
 German occupational forces reconstructed the building of the theatre in 1942.
 After World War II, the tram tracks were removed as, until then, a tram terminus was located in the square.

 During the Belgrade Offensive in 1944, in which the Partisans and the Red Army expelled occupying Germans from Belgrade, 24 Red Army tank crewmen were killed.
 On 23 October 1944, three days after the liberation, a funeral procession consisting of 24 tanks moved from the Slavija Square to the Republic Square, where the crewmen were buried.
 Among the buried soldiers was Lt.
 Nikolay Kravtsov (1921–44), who was the only soldier participant in the Belgrade Offensive awarded the Hero of the Soviet Union medal.
 General Vladimir Zhdanov held eulogy at the mass burial, but addressed Kravtsov specifically.
 In 1954, the crypt and the monument were moved to the newly formed Cemetery of the Liberators of Belgrade at Belgrade New Cemetery.
+The crypt was known as the "Monument with cross and five-pointed star".

 Later, the biggest building on this square, the "Press House" was constructed in 1961 on the remaining part of the former Andrejević family lot, so as the "City Restaurant" and the International Press Center.
 For the construction of the Press House, a series of old, ground-floor houses was demolished.

 In the early 1990s, club "Buha" was opened in the building of the Boško Buha Theatre.
 It was very popular in the 1990–1992 period as one of the first venues in Belgrade to play electronic music, and was also a pioneer of rave music in Serbia.